DISCIPLESHIP IS NOT “ONE OF THE THINGS” THE CHURCH IS SUPPOSED TO DO,

 A worship service is a wonderful time and there is no question about the power of the spoken word to impact lives.
 Large group teaching has its definite biblical role to play.
 Effective discipleship, however, does not happen in a large group setting.
 There are simply too many people at different stages of life to move them all one step forward.
 Jesus understood this.
 He taught large crowds about the kingdom of God, but intentional leadership development he left to a small group approach.

-Our small group discipleship strategy maps out a 4 year (26 weeks of studies/year) process providing teaching appropriate to each stage of development.
+Our small group discipleship strategy maps out a 4 year (approx. 26 weeks of studies/year) process providing teaching appropriate to each stage of development.

 You will notice we provide no teaching on spiritual gifts or ministry fit in this curriculum.
 The reason for this is that we have discovered helping people find their place of ministry impact has to occur much earlier and more frequently than a one time lesson in a four year curriculum permits.
 We encourage churches to offer this type of training several times a year to get people practically involved in ministry areas where they are effective.
 There are several ministry tools already on the market that can help with this task.